18F/handbook/_pages/about-us/offices/chicago.md

 ### <a id="from-ohare"></a>From O&rsquo;Hare International Airport

-Public transit is from O'Hare to the 18F Chicago office is cheap, fairly quick, and convenient.
+Public transit is from O'Hare to the TTS Chicago office is cheap, fairly quick, and convenient.
 Blue Line trains run from the airport to downtown 24/7 and take about 50 minutes.
 The closest stop to the office is **Jackson**.

 ### <a id="from-midway"></a>From Midway Airport

 The smaller of the two Chicago airports, this one is a little closer to downtown-- it's only a 25 minute ride down the CTA Orange Line.
-The **Library/State & Van Buren** stops are the closest to the 18F office on your way in, though we recommend getting on at **Adams/Wabash** on your way out (unless you want to get a tour of the entire Chicago loop).
+The **Library/State & Van Buren** stops are the closest to the TTS office on your way in, though we recommend getting on at **Adams/Wabash** on your way out (unless you want to get a tour of the entire Chicago loop).
 While the Orange Line doesn't run 24/7 like the Blue, it does have regular service between 4:30 a.m. and 1 a.m., covering pretty much any reasonable flight departure/arrival times.

 ### <a id="walking"></a>Walking